 Many airlines are now requiring that poster tubes be checked rather than brought as carry-on luggage.
 In case your poster does not arrive, we suggest you bring a smaller version of your poster presentation on A4 size paper as well as a copy of the presentation on a USB thumb drive.

-- The poster-board usable surface area is 95 centimeters wide (37.4 inches) x 180 centimeters high (70.86 inches).
+- The usable poster-board surface area is 95 inches wide x 47 inches high (241 cm wide x 119 cm high).
 Please be sure your poster does not exceed this area.
 Push pins will be provided.
 Authors may bring their own push pins, thumbtacks, or Velcro for mounting poster materials.

 - Velcro or push pins may be used to attach your poster to the board.

 - Do not leave personal materials or belongings at poster boards or in the poster area.
 ISAC/CYTO is not responsible for any articles left in the poster area or elsewhere.